webpack/webpack.js.org/src/content/guides/getting-started.md

    [3] ./src/index.js 278 bytes {0} [built]
 ```

-W> Note that when calling `webpack` via its path on windows, you must use forward slashes instead, e.g. `node_modules\.bin\webpack --config webpack.config.js`.
+W> Note that when calling `webpack` via its path on windows, you must use backslashes instead, e.g. `node_modules\.bin\webpack --config webpack.config.js`.

 T> If a `webpack.config.js` is present, the `webpack` command picks it up by default.
 We use the `--config` option here only to show that you can pass a config of any name.
 This will be useful for more complex configurations that need to be split into multiple files.